jawahar-shazab/docs/docs/api.md

 POST /v1/detectorConfigs/
 ```

-Creates a new detector configuration in the system.
+This API creates a new detector configuration in the system.
+A detector configuration defines how a detector operates and interacts with other system components, such as cameras and agents.

 #### 2. Get Detector Configurations